jameslnewell/styled-components-spacing/README.md

 #### all

-Margin on all sides.
+Padding on all sides.

 Optional.
 A `string` or `number` specifying the spacing size.
 May be a keyed `object` specifying spacing sizes for multiple breakpoints.

 #### horizontal

-Margin on the left and right.
+Padding on the left and right.

 Optional.
 A `string` or `number` specifying the spacing size.
 May be a keyed `object` specifying spacing sizes for multiple breakpoints.

 #### vertical

-Margin on the top and bottom.
+Padding on the top and bottom.

 Optional.
 A `string` or `number` specifying the spacing size.
 May be a keyed `object` specifying spacing sizes for multiple breakpoints.

 #### top

-Margin on the top.
+Padding on the top.

 Optional.
 A `string` or `number` specifying the spacing size.
 May be a keyed `object` specifying spacing sizes for multiple breakpoints.

 #### bottom

-Margin on the bottom.
+Padding on the bottom.

 Optional.
 A `string` or `number` specifying the spacing size.
 May be a keyed `object` specifying spacing sizes for multiple breakpoints.

 #### left

-Margin on the left.
+Padding on the left.

 Optional.
 A `string` or `number` specifying the spacing size.
 May be a keyed `object` specifying spacing sizes for multiple breakpoints.

 #### right

-Margin on the right.
+Padding on the right.

 Optional.
 A `string` or `number` specifying the spacing size.
 May be a keyed `object` specifying spacing sizes for multiple breakpoints.